kengorab/kotlin-javascript-boilerplate/README.md

 # Kotlin-Javascript Boilerplate
-An _extremely_ barebones template project for getting started with Javascript (CommonJS) as a build target for Kotlin.
+An _extremely_ barebones template project for getting started with Javascript as a build target for Kotlin.

 ## Building

 Build using `./gradlew build`, which compiles the `Main.kt` file into the javascript file at `build/js/module.js`.
 This is configurable, but I'll cover that further down.

-The built file is a CommonJS javascript module, which has a `require('kotlin')` statement; this is the kotlin standard library itself, compiled to javascript, and is needed as a dependency of any kotlin code compiled to javascript.
-You can configure the build task of this project to output the standard library, or you could pull it in using npm/yarn (I recommend yarn, but that's a different topic).
+The built file is a [UMD](http://dontkry.com/posts/code/browserify-and-the-universal-module-definition.html) javascript module, which has a dependency on the kotlin standard library.
+In order to run in javascript, kotlin itself needs to be in javascript, and is needed as a dependency of any kotlin code compiled to javascript.
+You can configure the build task of this project to output the standard library, or you could pull it in using npm/yarn (I recommend [yarn](https://yarnpkg.com), but that's a different topic).

 Since I've done the latter in this project, you'll need to do an `npm install`/`yarn install` (see below for instructions how to avoid this step and have the kotlin compiler provide the standard library as it builds).

 ## Running

+### Using Node

 Now that you've got your kotlin compiled to javascript, it's time to run it.
-This example has targeted CommonJS so we'll use `node` to run it (more on the different module types below).
+This example has targeted UMD so it can run server-side using `node`, as well as in the browser.

     $ node build/js/module.js
     $ Hello World!

 I've also included a script in the `package.json`, so you can also run `npm start`/`yarn start` if you don't want to remember/type the whole thing every time.

+### In The Browser

+Since the module type when compiling was UMD, this can run in the browser as well.
+If you run `yarn serve` from the root of the project (or `python -m SimpleHTTPServer` if you don't have yarn and/or prefer that method) and open it in the browser (`yarn serve` serves on `http://localhost:5000` and `python -m SimpleHTTPServer` serves on `http://localhost:8080`), you'll see the `index.html` file, telling you to look in the console, where you'll see the same `'Hello World'!` message printed.

+Also, since we've enabled sourcemaps, you can open kotlin files in the Sources browser, and place debugging breakpoints in the original source code, much like any other compile-to-javascript language.

+Looking at the `index.html` file's source code, we see some basic styling (I couldn't deal with the terrible unstyled page) and a couple of `<script>` tags.
+Remember from above that the kotlin standard library is still a dependency of our compiled javascript, and therefore needs to be pulled in first (you'll get an error message if your ordering is incorrect, or if you forget it entirely).
+This is the equivalent of `require('kotlin')` in the browser world, albeit much less powerful and more confusing.
+(This is why tools like [webpack](https://webpack.github.io) were made, to allow us to write frontend javascript as if it were CommonJS.
+I go over the different types of modules later on.)

 ## Configuration